aws-cloudformation/aws-cloudformation-resource-providers-transfer/aws-transfer-profile/docs/README.md

 #### CertificateIds

-An array of certificate id to apply to this resource.
+List of the certificate IDs associated with this profile to be used for encryption and signing of AS2 messages.

 _Required_: No